-In 1934, Paul Taylor, an economist at the University of California, saw her pictures and recognized the contribution that such photography could make to social madearch and education.
+In 1934, Paul Taylor, an economist at the University of California, saw her pictures and recognized the contribution that such photography could make to social research and education.
 He hired Miss Lange to assist in his study of California migrant workers.
-The success of this project was an influential factor in the establishment in 1935, of the photographic unit of the Resettlement Administration (later called the Farm Security Administration).
-Lange was an original member of this group, which, under the direction of Roy E. Stryker, first suggested the full potentials of documentary photography as a cultural force -- capable of educating the minds and sensibilities of a nation.
+The success of that project was an influential factor in the establishment in 1935 of the photographic unit of the Resettlement Administration (later called the Farm Security Administration).
+Lange was an original member of this group, which, under the direction of Roy E. Stryker, first suggested the full potentialssof documentary photography as a cultural force -- capable of educating the minds and sensibilities of a nation.

-In her nearly four years with FSA, Lange found a context for herself to work in: photographingthe disgracefully invisible people of our society, making them visible to those who would see.
-She continued to work for the FSA and other government agencies until the end of the war.
-In 1945, after photographing the United Nations Conference in San Francisco for the Department of State, she collapsed, stricken with the first of a series of illnesses which were to fill much of her last twenty years.
+In her nearly four years with FSA, Lange found a context for herself to work in: photographing the disgracefully invisible people of our society, making them visible to those who would see.
+She continued to work for the FBA and other government gencies until the end of the war.
+In 1945, after photographing the United Nations Conference in San Francisco for the State Department, she collapsed, stricken with the first of a series of illnesses which were to fill much of her last twenty years.

 In her periods of relative health, she accepted short assignments and worked on several essays of personal interest.
-In 1956-57, she collaborated with Pirkle Jones in documenting the devastation of the Berryessa Valley which culminated in the essay, "The Death of a Valley" published in Aperture in 1960.
-Her photographs of Asia, Egypt and South America were taken while her husband, Paul Taylor, was serving as an economic consultant to various government agencies abroad.
+In 1956-57, she collaborated with Pirkle Jones in documenting the devastation of the Berryessa Valley which culminated in the essay, "The Death of a Valley," published in Aperture in 1960/ Her photographs of Asia, Egypt and South America were taken while her husband, Dr. Paul Taylor, was serving as an economic consultant abroad.